Configure CDN for blob storage providers

 You can configure a Sitefinity CMS blob storage provider to work with CDN.
 When configured this way, Sitefinity CMS serves all media content managed by this provider through the CDN URL.
 This results in content going to the client through the CDN, and brings the benefits of faster content delivery and CDN caching.

-RECOMMENDATION: We do not recommend using CDN with the default File system and Database provides.
-If you do this, all existing content that is located on the file system or on the database will be served through the CDN, including the system images.
+RECOMMENDATION: When you configure CDN for an existing blob storage provider, all content, managed by this provider will be served through the CDN.
+Keep this in mind in case you have some internal content you would't like to make available via CDN.
 We recommend to create a new blob storage provider and configure the CDN settings, create new library that will use it, and move the public items from default library to the new library.

 NOTE: Sitefinity's blob storage providers work with images, videos and documents (the default Sitefinity CMS provider works with all three of these item types).
 By adding the CDN parameters to a provider all of its item types will be served through the CDN.
 If this is your intended scenario, make sure your CDN can handle the different item types of the provider.